Dolbeault Harmonic $(1,1)$-forms on $4$-dimensional compact quotients of Lie Groups with a left invariant almost Hermitian structure: Invariant structures on compact quotients of Lie groups

 \section{Invariant structures on compact quotients of Lie groups}

-In this section we study compact quotients of Lie groups admitting a left invariant almost Hermitian structure, and focus on real dimension $4$ to compute the dimension of the space of Dolbeault harmonic $(1,1)$-forms.
+In this section we study compact quotients of Lie groups admitting a left invariant almost Hermitian structure, and focus on real dimension $4$ in order to find a characterization which describes the dimension of the space of Dolbeault harmonic $(1,1)$-forms.

 We start by recalling the following fundamental result about compact quotients of Lie groups due to Milnor.

 \begin{lemma}[{\cite[Lemma 6.2]{milnor}}] If the Lie group $G$ admits a discrete subgroup $\Gamma$ with compact quotient, then $G$ admits a bi-invariant volume form $\nu$. \end{lemma}